 Truly, I wish I had intersected with some of these albums earlier in 2016, as this is a strong, relentless, inspiring list of powerful creations.
-I don’t think I’ve had so many albums in one year where I could say “All” for favorite tracks on an album.

 Key observations of this list:

 - My music interests span across many genres.
 From trip-hop to dubstep, electronic music to death metal, adult alternative to glitch, my audible interests vary greatly.
 This list reflects that diversity.
 While my this list is rich with anger, aggression and sinister sounds, it has subtler, softer tones to give you time to breathe, reflect, and dream.

 - I seriously could've had 5 number ones this year.
 Year after year, I claim that I've got the best list that I've put together, but I seriously was blown away by the awesomeness of music this year.
 If I had genre-specific lists, I would have 5 number ones.
 Yes, five.
 I've structured my list 1-20, and I don't deviate from the ranking, but my top 5 albums of 2015 could stand alone as number ones on lists specific to Rock, Metal, Industrial, and Alternative Rock.
 See for yourself, and judge for yourself.